An elementary-only independent school located in Atlanta, serving children ages three through Sixth Grade since 1951.

 • Parents can also reach faculty, administrators, and staff via email.
 Please do not expect teachers to respond immediately to email, since student instruction is their primary duty.

-• As students are not allowed to use mobile phones at school during the regular school day, parents should not use mobile phones as a means of communicating with their child.
-If a student brings a cell phone to school, it must stay in his or her bookbag and remain turned off.
+• As students are not allowed to use cell phones or wearable technology at school during the regular school day, parents should not use cell phones as a means of communicating with their child.
+If a student brings a cell phone or wearable technology (e.g., Smartwatch) to school, it must stay in his or her bookbag and remain turned off.

 Trinity School is very interested in keeping in touch with parents about the progress of their children.
 Parents wishing to schedule a conference with a teacher are asked to contact the teacher to arrange a suitable time.
 All after-school visitations must be prearranged.

 Any serious matter must be handled by an individual conference at the school where records are available.
-Please be considerate and respectful by not telephoning the teachers at their homes.
-Instead, please use their school email or voicemail unless there is an emergency.
+Please be considerate and respectful by not telephoning the teachers at their homes or on their cell phones.
+Instead, use their school email or voicemail unless there is an emergency.
 A TSPA member, Room Parent, or Grade Level Representative, as appropriate, can answer questions about school social activities.

 • + TRINITY SCHOOL PARENTS’ ASSOCIATION (TSPA)